-Becky is employed as the Executive Secretary at Pilgrim Area Collaborative (PAC) in Pembroke, MA.
+Becky is employed as the Executive Secretary at Pilgrim Area Collaborative (PAC) in Plymouth, MA.
 PAC is a public school that provides an alternate learning environment & resources for students that cannot otherwise be educated in their home district.
 Her husband, James is a crane operator in IUOE Local 4 and currently serves in the Massachusetts National Guard.

 More about Becky...

 Becky spent numerous years coaching Weymouth Youth Soccer.

 Becky joined the NWCA in 2009 and has been an active board member ever since.